Eton fives

-The origins
+Origins

 Eton fives is a sport developed in the late 19th century at Eton College.
 The shape of the court used now is taken from the chapel at Eton College, where A. C. Ainger and some of his friends developed a simple set of rules in 1877.
-The rules have been modified since that time to those seen now, but the essential components are still the same and are described below in the 'Rules' section.
+The rules have been modified since that time to those seen now, but the essential components are still the same.

 Much earlier than the formalisation of Eton fives, a court was built in the grounds of Lord Weymouth's Grammar School, now Warminster School, in 1787, the School's 80th year.
-It is claimed that Thomas Arnold a pupil here took the game with him to Rugby School leading to Rugby Fives.
+It is claimed that Thomas Arnold took the game with him to Rugby School leading to Rugby Fives.
 The court at Warminster School survives but is rarely used.

-City of Norwich School (formerly Eaton (City of Norwich) School) is possibly unique in being a state run comprehensive school which houses two fives courts.
-Matches have been undertaken on the courts between Eaton & Eton, but in the 1990s the courts were used as car parks for teaching staff, however since 2013 one of the courts is being used for fives, whilst the other is now a boiler room.
+City of Norwich School (formerly Eaton (City of Norwich) School) is possibly unique in being a state-run comprehensive school which houses two fives courts.
+Matches have been undertaken on the courts between Eaton & Eton, but in the 1990s the courts were used as car parks for teaching staff.
+Since 2013 one of the courts has been used for fives, whilst the other is now a boiler room.

-Dale Vargas, a retired teacher at Harrow School where he was master in charge of Fives, has written and published a history of Eton fives.
-The book is titled "Eton Fives: A History."
+Dale Vargas, a retired teacher at Harrow School, where he was master in charge of Fives, has written and published a book about history of Eton fives, titled "Eton Fives: A History".
 The co-author is Peter Knowles.